 So far it’s taken me a year, on and off, to get there, and I regret nothing!
-If you want to have a look, until I do put the whole project on GitHub, you can clone the current code somewhere in your GOPATH by running:
+If you want to have a look, the whole project is now available on GitHub!

 If you’re still here and hunger for more, this is roughly how I intend to break down the next emulator-related posts (this list will be updated as I post/add chapters) based on the chronological order of the features I implemented.
 I’m using my git log as a rough guide right now:

 - Implementing the very basics of a Z80 processor and some RAM.

 - Throwing the Game Boy’s boot ROM at that emulated CPU.

 - Fixing the implementation of the CPU until the emulator stops crashing.

 - Implementing the very basics of a Game Boy’s GPU.

 - How do you put an actual pixel on a computer screen again?

 - Damn… the boot ROM works, now what?